neo4j/neo4j-python-driver/docs/source/driver.rst

         def close(self):
             self.driver.close()

-Connection details held by the :class:`.Driver` are immutable.
+Connection details held by the :class:`neo4j.Driver` are immutable.
-Therefore if, for example, a password is changed, a replacement :class:`.Driver` object must be created.
+Therefore if, for example, a password is changed, a replacement :class:`neo4j.Driver` object must be created.
 More than one :class:`.Driver` may be required if connections to multiple databases, or connections as multiple users, are required.

-:class:`.Driver` objects are thread-safe but cannot be shared across processes.
+:class:`neo4j.Driver` objects are thread-safe but cannot be shared across processes.
 Therefore, ``multithreading`` should generally be preferred over ``multiprocessing`` for parallel database access.
-If using ``multiprocessing`` however, each process will require its own :class:`.Driver` object.
+If using ``multiprocessing`` however, each process will require its own :class:`neo4j.Driver` object.